This post is about finding the best fish and chips in London. We'll tell you how to dress the dish and about this dish's storied past.

 Great Britain is located on an island, and we have been eating freshly caught fish on this island since the days of my caveman ancestors.

 Potatoes?
-Those are a slightly newer innovation, brought to Britain in the 16th century by Spanish traders who had visited their native land, Peru.
+Those are slightly newer innovations, brought to Britain in the 16th century by Spanish traders who had visited their native land, Peru.

 Charles Dickens mentions ‘fried fish warehouses’ in Camden Town, but these would serve shallow-oil fried fish on buttered bread rolls.

-The innovation that we know and love comes to be in 1862 when a Russian immigrant named Joseph Malin moved to Mile End, located in East London.
+The innovation that we know and love came to be in 1862 when a Russian immigrant named Joseph Malin moved to Mile End, located in East London.